 (Note: The statute of limitations does not apply to a car insurance claim.
 Any insurance company, whether your own or the other driver's, is going to require you to make a claim—or at least give the insurer notice of an incident that could trigger a claim—"promptly" or "within a reasonable time" after the accident.
 That usually means a matter of days, or a few weeks at most.)

 In Wisconsin, there are a few different statutes of limitations that could come into play after a vehicle accident.

-First, for lawsuits over car accident injuries: If anyone was injured in the accident -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- and they want to file a lawsuit against the person who caused the accident, Wisconsin Statutes section 893.54 dictates that the case be filed in the state's civil court system within three years of the accident date.
+First, for lawsuits over car accident injuries: If anyone was injured in the accident—whether a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—and they want to file a lawsuit against the person who caused the accident, Wisconsin Statutes section 893.54 dictates that the case be filed in the state's civil court system within three years of the accident date.